 Western Australia’s Chief Plant Protection Officer

 NBCEN members took the opportunity to meet Dr Sonya Broughton who is the Chief Plant Protection Officer for Western Australia.
-Discussions centered on WA’s response to citrus canker and the impact it’s had on growers.
+Discussions centred on WA’s response to citrus canker and the impact it’s had on growers.
 Dr Broughton highlighted the importance of discretion in the national talking points when referring to the location of affected areas so that growers cannot be identified by media outlets.

 National Biosecurity Behaviour Science and Market Research platform